priyankt68/CallRoulette/README.md

 ### V1 - (not really) SIP

-The protocol for communicating clients is dead simple: a WebSocket connection is used with 3 types of messages: 'offre_request', 'offer' and 'answer'.
+The protocol for communicating clients is dead simple: a WebSocket connection is used with 3 types of messages: 'offer_request', 'offer' and 'answer'.
 There is no message to end the communication, this is intentional, in order to keep it as simple as possible.

 (not really) SIP: Saghul's Imbecile Protocol